 (8) Insofar as rights are granted to the business partner, these are - unless expressly agreed otherwise in writing - non-transferable and non-exclusive.
 In particular, the business partner is not entitled to rent, lend, lease, sell or in any technical form wholly or partially accessible to third parties without the express written consent of hyperCMS.
 The object code of programs must also not be disassembled.
 It is also prohibited in any technical way to reconstruct the same or parts of it or the program logic or parts of it.
 Likewise, sub-licenses cannot be granted.

-(1) Insofar as it is a matter of continuing obligations and nothing else is agreed, the contract is concluded for an indefinite period and can be terminated by both business partners in writing at the end of each quarter with a one-month notice period.
+(1) Insofar as it is a matter of continuing obligations and nothing else has been agreed, the contract is concluded for an indefinite period and can be terminated by both business partners in writing at the end of the respective payment period, subject to three month's notice.
+In the case of payment periods of less than one year, a notice period of two months applies, unless otherwise agreed.
 The date of the postmark applies.

 (2) For an important reason, the contract can be terminated by both business partners at any time.
 An important reason applies in particular if a business partner fails to meet his contractual obligations despite setting a grace period of at least two weeks or if the performance of the service becomes impossible due to force majeure or the effects of third parties that cannot be prevented with economically justifiable means.